enso-org/enso-archive/doc/design/notes-on-enso-syntax-and-semantics.md

 the type of `self`), but there are broader visions afoot for the final implementation of dynamic dispatch in Enso.

-- Account for dyndispatch, but no decision has been made.
+- Account for multidispatch, but no decision has been made.
+- No transitive import of dispatch candidates.

 > The actionables for this section include:
 >